 It is very simple to prepare this homemade dog food for digestive disorders.
 The first thing you'll need to do is chop the green beans, sweet potato and carrots.
 You'll also need to core and chop the apple.
 You will also need to cut the chicken into bite-size pieces.

 Cook all of the ingredients in the 250° oven for about 60 minutes.
 Once the homemade dog food for digestive disorders has finished cooking, mash all of the ingredients together with a hand masher.

 Once the meal has cooled you can serve it to your dog.
 The recommended serving size is about 1/2 cup for every 25 pounds of body weight.
+You should be feeding 2 servings per day.
 Remember to consult your veterinarian before serving this diet.
 More active dogs may need more calories, while senior pets and lazier breeds may not need as many calories.

 Your veterinarian may also recommend adding supplements to this recipe to make it complete and balanced for your pooch.
 You can store leftovers in an airtight container in the refrigerator for about 5 days or in an airtight container in the freezer for 8-12 weeks.